Chilika Lake: Sedimentation

 Adverse tidal exchange occurred due to the littoral drift along the coast line causing flow reduction and shifting of the lake mouth every year.
 Estimated sediment transport due to this is on the order of 100,000 metric tons.
 This adverse effect needed ameliorative actions.

 Sediment cores were collected from different locations of the lake.
-The result indicated spatial variation of sedimentation rate in three zones of the lake of 7.6 mm/year (Northern Sector), 8.0 mm/year (Central Sector) and 2.8 mm/year (SouthernSector).
+The result indicated spatial variation of sedimentation rate in three zones of the lake of 7.6 mm/year (Northern Sector), 8.0 mm/year (Central Sector) and 2.8 mm/year (Southern Sector).
 The non–uniform sedimentation rate along with the porosity and water content of the sediment cores were also analysed which indicated the lake had different deposition zones, with comparatively higher sedimentation rate in Northern and Central Sector and a slow rate in the Southern Sector.

 Conservation – threats and management

 In 1971, during Indira Gandhi's tenure as Prime Minister of India, Chilika Lake was designated the first Indian wetland of international importance under the Ramsar Convention due to its rich biodiversity as shown by the facts that: